Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/02-MWTN-PoC/code/ux/mwOperationalTopology/README.md

 ### How to use:
 To access the GUI simply go to http://127.0.0.1

-The web interface is devided into 2 parts:
-  1. Configuration panel
-  2. Graph

 Modify the "Site JSON" section to contain the netowrk elements by specifing the uuid of the element in the networkElementArr, **note**: the number of elements per site is limited to 4.